hhandika/stats-from-scratch/README.md

 ## State of Code
 The code is still at its infancy.
 I tend to write C code first and continue with Rust.
 The rest of the languange implementation will come in a random order depending on my mood that day.
 Usually, higher level languages will show up later in the process.
 Todo:
 1. Refactor the code.
-2. Change the default implementation to floating points.
+2. Change the default implementation to double-precision floating points.
 Current implementation is in integer 32-bit (16-bit in C).
 3. Add unit testing.

 ## References: